Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

 For my honorable mention this time around, I decided to go with the adorably charming caper film that reunited Audrey with her Roman Holiday director, William Wyler.
 Filmed on location in Paris, How To Steal A Million stars Audrey as Nicole Bonnet, the daughter of pathological art forger, Charles Bonnet.
 To the public, her father is known as a renowned art collector (with no one knowing that all of his paintings are, actually, fakes).
 So, when he is asked to lend his forged “Cellini Venus” statuette to an exhibition at the Kleber-Lafayette Museum in Paris, he agrees without a second thought.
 But, the more level-headed Nicole is horrified.
 The Cellini Venus was forged by her grandfather many years ago and she knows that a forged statuette is much more easily revealed under modern testing than a painting.
 Nicole’s worst fears are soon realized when she and her father discover that the Cellini Venus will be put through a technical examination before the exhibition as part of the museum’s normal procedure.
 So, Nicole has no choice: she must steal the Venus back from the museum before it can be put through testing.
 Luckily, she just recently caught an unusually charming art thief named Simon Dermott (Peter O’Toole) trying to steal her father’s forged Van Gogh, so she knows just who to ask for help in her caper.
 Audrey and Peter O’Toole have fabulous chemistry in this film and the two became very good friends during the shoot, as well.
 In fact, the famously heavy drinking O’Toole accidentally got Audrey a little tipsy during a night shoot.
 It being a cold night, he intended to just give her some brandy to warm-up but, (being a bit of a lightweight) Audrey ended up becoming so tipsy, she knocked over some of the production’s lights while attempting to drive her character’s car.
 It is, also, notable to mention that this film’s score happened to be composed by a very young John Williams (billed here as Johnny Williams).
 Williams would later rise to great prominence for his legendary scores for Star Wars, Indiana Jones, Jaws, Harry Potter, and the list goes on.

-And if you would like to learn more about the beautiful Audrey Hepburn, I highly recommend Audrey Hepburn, An Elegant Spirit, lovingly written by Audrey’s eldest son, Sean Hepburn Ferrer, and Dutch Girl: Audrey Hepburn and World War II (2020) by Robert Matzen.
+If you would like to learn more about the beautiful Audrey Hepburn, I highly recommend the books Audrey Hepburn, An Elegant Spirit (2005), lovingly written by Audrey’s eldest son, Sean Hepburn Ferrer, and Dutch Girl: Audrey Hepburn and World War II (2020) by Robert Matzen.

 Questions & Answers